What motivates African-American males to succeed in middle school?

 The research question addressed in this project was: What motivates African-American males to succeed in middle school?
 It documents a teacher’s journey of interviewing African-American male students and parents of African-American males to gather their views of the education system.
 It also integrates information from observations conducted for two months by a master teacher who is able to motivate African-American males to buy-in to his class.
 Throughout this study, it was imperative to answer this research question because the researcher was once an at-promise African American male, and the main demographic he teaches is African-American students.
 This research is intended to be a guide for educators working with African-American males at the middle school level.
 This study should help close the achievement gap between African-American males and their Caucasian peers.
 Results conclude that educators need to build studentteacher relations, have a sense of humor, and participate in mentoring programs.

 Gilmer, Domonique Dejoan, "What motivates African-American males to succeed in middle school?"
 (2014).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 35.